 - any person reasonably thought to have knowledge of the affairs of the bankrupt; and

 - any person who is or has been an agent, clerk, servant, officer, director or employee of the bankrupt.

 Scope of the examination

 The LIT may examine a person with respect to the bankrupt, the bankrupt's dealings or the bankrupt's property.
 Any person being examined is required to answer all questions about the business or property of the bankrupt, the causes of the bankruptcy and the disposition of the bankrupt's property.

 What is required to conduct such an examination?

-The trustee must obtain an ordinary resolution passed by the creditors, or the written request or resolution of a majority of the inspectors.
+The LIT must obtain an ordinary resolution passed by the creditors, or the written request or resolution of a majority of the inspectors.

-Examination of the bankrupt, trustee or other interested person by creditors [subsection 163(2)]
+Examination of the bankrupt, LIT or other interested person by creditors [subsection 163(2)]

 Who may apply to conduct an examination?